BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/README.md

 - All module 5 will focus on Labs
 - Check out the programming resources.
 Helpful.
 Some code allow some not (due to languages)
 - Repost Module 2 and 3: Posts before the module start might be deleted.
+- Everyday you got some surprise.
+Keep a note and move on.
 - Compile Python:
   - Folder , relative path.
   - Use module.